marcransome/pond/manpages/pond.md

 **drain** [**-y**|**\--yes**] _ponds..._
 ---------------------------------------

 Drain _ponds_.
-All content is removed from the **env\_vars.fish** file for each named pond.
-If any of the named ponds was enabled, or had been previously loaded into the current shell session with the **load** command, then its variables _will remain set_ in the shell environment and continue to be accessible to processes spawned by the current shell until it exits.
+All functions are removed from each named pond.
+If any of the named ponds was enabled for the current shell session or had been previously loaded in the current shell session with the **load** command, variables for that pond _will remain_ in the shell environment and continue to be accessible to processes until the current shell exits.

 **-y**, **\--yes**